• Skip to primary navigation

 Tomahawk Shades

-Tomahawk was launched with the pretty standard purpose of serving up good sunglasses at lower price points, and utilizing small-batch production to do so.
+Tomahawk is an independent eyewear brand launched with the standard purpose of serving up good sunglasses at lower price points.
+This eyewear brand utilizes small-batch production to sell affordable, functional, stylish sunglasses.

-What makes them different is how well they deliver on the price-to-quality ratio, and how they literally have a style for every type of guy, experimental or classic.
+There are a few factors that make them different from other eyewear competitors.
+First, they deliver on the price-to-quality ratio.
+Next, they literally have a style for every type of guy, experimental or classic.

 Quality-wise, the small batch approach allows them to be meticulous with their QA.
-Tomahawk even has their own glare reduction and blue light filtering technology called BlueLight+, so they’ve got style and performance.
+Tomahawk even has its own glare reduction and blue light filtering technology called BlueLight+.
+Not only are they stylish, but they perform well.

 Randolph Engineering